Gatwick Growth Board

 The Gatwick Growth Board (GBB) was established in 2016 to examine and promote the wider economic and social impacts of our future growth and expansion plans on the local area, the South East region and on the economy of the UK as a whole.

-The GBB is made up of expert former ministers, Tessa Jowell and Steve Norris, and the airport’s previous corporate affairs and sustainability director, Charles Kirwan-Taylor.
-As former Minister for the Olympics and for London, and former Minister for Transport respectively, Baroness Jowell and Steve Norris bring great experience, expertise, and authority in the field of government, infrastructure, and economic and social analysis.
+The GBB is made up of expert former Minister for Transport Steve Norris and the airport’s previous corporate affairs and sustainability director, Charles Kirwan-Taylor.
+Until she passed away in May 2018, Baroness Jowell, former Minister for the Olympics and for London, also co-chaired the Board.
+Both Baroness Jowell and Steve Norris brought great experience, expertise and authority in the field of government, infrastructure and economic and social analysis.
 With his business background and knowledge of the airport and the industry, Charles brings insight into the positive impact and growth potential that Gatwick continues to provide to the UK economy.

 The GGB’s purpose is to help the airport and our management team address the wider issues associated with Gatwick’s recent and future growth.
 The airport is now recognised as one of the most important infrastructure assets in the country and its growth carries implications for the country as a whole, as well as for its local region.

 The GGB’s independent analysis of the impacts of Gatwick’s future growth and expansion plans will provide insight and advice to the airport on how these plans might best be taken forward.
 The GGB will initially be in place for two years and will deliver regular reports and studies to Gatwick.